Authority: Board of Trustees

 2.1 The University shall maintain an educational program designed to help all members of the University community avoid involvement with illegal drugs.
 The educational program shall emphasize the incompatibility of the possession, use, sale or distribution of illegal drugs with the goals of the University, the legal consequences of involvement with illegal drugs, the medical and psychological implications of the use of illegal drugs, and the ways in which illegal drugs jeopardize an individual’s present accomplishments and future opportunities.
 Specific elements of the education program include, but are not limited to:

-2.1.1 Publicizing the University’s policy in the Student Code of Conduct, the undergraduate and graduate catalogs, and other publications distributed to students and employees;
+2.1.1 Publicizing the University’s policy in the Student Code of Conduct and other publications distributed to students and employees;

-2.1.2 Continuing and expanding the drug education program conducted by Student Health Services;
+2.1.2 Continuing and expanding the drug education program conducted by Prevention Services;

 2.1.3 Continuing development of courses on drug education; and